aistrate/elm-tetris/README.md

 There is a short delay (200 ms) between the moment the player completely fills one or more lines, and the moment the game [clears](https://tetris.wiki/Line_clear) those lines off the playfield.
 This is meant to let the player "take in" the line clearing event, while not slowing down the game too much.
 A common way for games to mark this event is to show little explosion animations for a brief moment.

+### Window Resizing

+When the browser window is resized, the game will resize within it, so that no scrollbars are needed and no game areas are hidden.

+Game rendering is implemented using [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (Scalable Vector Graphics).
+The whole game is contained within one `<svg>` element, and there is no significant HTML outside it.
+One property of SVG is that it scales up/down well, without the image becoming pixelated.

+This is how game size reacts to browser window size:

+- If the window is large enough (for example, a maximized window on a large monitor), the game will display in its default size (about 620&times;730 pixels).
+- If the player resizes the window to a smaller size, the game will also resize, while keeping aspect ratio constant.
+Therefore, the whole game will always be visible, without needing scrollbars, or game areas being hidden.
+A resize also happens when the maximized window size is smaller than the game default size (such as on a small laptop or tablet).
+- The player can use the Zoom In/Zoom Out functionality of the browser (_Ctrl +_ and _Ctrl -_) to increase/decrease the size of the game.
+If zooming in (_Ctrl +_), the game will only become as large as the window (no scrollbars, no game areas hidden).

+As far as alignment within the window is concerned, the game will always be horizontally centered and vertically top-aligned.

 ### Auto Pause

 When the player minimizes the browser window or switches to another browser tab, the game pauses automatically (opens the [Pause dialog](#dialogs)).
 This has to do with the way browsers deal with these events: they stop sending animation frame updates for the duration the window is minimized, or the tab inactive.
 On reactivating the window/tab, the first frame update will report a very large time delta (e.g., 5000 ms, as opposed to the usual 16 ms), which the application can then use to "catch up" with the time lost.
 In our case, this is not really useful, and means the game is neither fully playing nor paused, so we switch to paused mode to make it official.
 This also has the advantage of making time calculations more simple, precise and deterministic.